Arutowk/next-nest/README.md

-This Turborepo includes the following packages/apps:
+This Turborepo includes the following packages&apps:

 ### Apps and Packages